 Remuneration Committee

-The Remuneration Committee is responsible for establishing and developing the Company’s general policy on executive and senior management remuneration, having regard to the need to attract and retain individuals of the highest calibre and with the appropriate experience to make a significant contribution to the Group, and determining specific remuneration packages for Executive Directors and senior management.
+The Remuneration Committee is responsible for establishing and developing the Company’s overall policy on remuneration of its officers and employees, and in particular overseeing and determining specific remuneration packages for Directors, executives and senior management, having regard to the need to attract and retain individuals of the highest calibre and with the appropriate experience to make a significant contribution to the Group’s strategy and objectives.

 Nomination Committee